Advertising and user experience

 AdSense readiness

-Before applying for advertising programs, the site should have real trust pages, helpful guide content, clean mobile UX, and no fake ad inventory.
+Before applying for advertising programs, the site should have real trust pages, helpful guide content, clean mobile UX, and no simulated advertising inventory.
 A page should be useful even if no ads are displayed.

 User privacy